bigtoga/Examples/Mulesoft/Mulesoft Conference Notes/Mulsoft Connect 2020/Conference Notes.md

 **Anything that can run remotely should be ready to run remotely** - this drastically elevates the value of IT

+## Key change: "Everyone, all at once"
+IT cannot keep up with all the requests - used to be able to prioritize, but now every department is overwhelming IT with requests all at once.
+* Find a way to provide self tools that allow people to "do more on their own" without fear of "making a mess" or "making a mistake"

 </details>

 <details>